Proficiency levels: NAP-Civics and Citizenship 2024

 In addition to developing the civics and citizenship literacy proficiency scale, proficient standards were established for both Year 6 and Year 10.
 For the NAP sample assessments, proficient standards represent points on the proficiency scale that represent a challenging but reasonable expectation for typical Year 6 and 10 students to have reached by the end of each of those years of study.
 Students need to demonstrate more than minimal or elementary skills to be regarded as having reached the standard appropriate to their year level.

-The Year 6 and Year 10 civics and citizenship proficient standards were set in 2004.
-The proficient standard for Year 6 was set at level 2 on the civics and citizenship proficiency scale.
-The proficiency standard for Year 10 was set at level 3 on the civics and citizenship proficiency scale.
+The Year 6 and Year 10 NAP-CC proficient standards were set in 2004.
+The proficient standard for Year 6 was set at Level 2 on the civics and citizenship proficiency scale.
+The proficiency standard for Year 10 was set at Level 3 on the civics and citizenship proficiency scale.